MumenJarrah/CloudLabs/lab6.md

 iptables -P OUTPUT DROP <b>  <---- Set default rule for OUTPUT </b>
 iptables -P INPUT  DROP <b>  <---- Set default rule for INPUT </b>
 </pre>

+The first rule, `iptables -A INPUT -p icmp --icmp-type echo-request -j ACCEPT`, allows incoming ICMP echo-request packets, which are commonly used for ping requests.
+This ensures that the router will respond to pings, enabling basic network diagnostics.
+The second rule, `iptables -A OUTPUT -p icmp --icmp-type echo-reply -j ACCEPT`, permits outgoing ICMP echo-reply packets, which are the responses sent when the router replies to an incoming ping.
+These two rules allow the router to participate in ping operations, both receiving and sending replies.

+The third rule, `iptables -P OUTPUT DROP`, sets the default policy for the OUTPUT chain to drop, meaning that unless explicitly allowed by another rule, the router will not send any outbound traffic.
+Similarly, the fourth rule, `iptables -P INPUT DROP`, sets the default policy for the INPUT chain to drop, blocking all incoming traffic by default unless it matches a specific rule.
+These default drop policies are part of a restrictive security setup to prevent unauthorized communication, allowing only explicitly permitted traffic like ping requests and replies.

 After running `ping` and `telnet` commands, you can see the following outputs: